QUESTION: Isn't it safest for a deminer to work in a prone position?

 face is barely 40cm from the place where his prodder enters

 the ground - and the top of his head is within the 60 degree

-line of the fragment cone (shown in red).
+line of the fragment cone (shown with red lines).
 Fragments of

 earth, stone, roots and mine casing are ejected from a blast

 mine detonation in an 'ejecta-cone' that is crudely 60 degrees